duckdb/dbt-duckdb/README.md

 added in version 1.4.1.)

-If the `location` argument is _not_ specified, then the external file will be named after the model.sql (or model.py) file that defined it with an extension that matches the `format` argument (either `parquet` or `csv`).
+If the `location` argument is _not_ specified, then the external file will be named after the model.sql (or model.py) file that defined it with an extension that matches the `format` argument (`parquet`, `csv`, or `json`).
 By default, the external files are created relative to the current working directory, but you can change the default directory (or S3 bucket/prefix) by specifying the `external_root` setting in your DuckDB profile.

 #### Re-running external models with an in-memory version of dbt-duckdb
 When using `:memory:` as the DuckDB database, subsequent dbt runs can fail when selecting a subset of models that depend on external tables.
-This is because external Parquet or CSV files are only registered as  DuckDB views when they are created, not when they are referenced.
+This is because external files are only registered as  DuckDB views when they are created, not when they are referenced.
 To overcome this issue we have provided the `register_upstream_external_models` macro that can be triggered at the beginning of a run.
 To enable this automatic registration, place the following in your `dbt_project.yml` file:

 ```yaml
 on-run-start: